goji vegan hotel Rhodes

 About – Goji Vegan Hotel

 GOJI is the first exclusively vegan hotel in Rhodes.
 The hotel is a family-owned business, that has been operating on the island for over 14 years.
-Taken over by the next generation and turned into a fully vegan business, GOJI Vegan Hotel has now made the change to ecological and compassionate ways – ways in which many hotels still need to catch up.
+Taken over by the next generation and turned into a fully vegan business, Goji Vegan Hotel has now made the change to ecological and compassionate ways – ways in which many hotels still need to catch up.

 Goji Vegan Hotel, Rhodes.